-As opposed to metered hosting, unmetered means that your website is not monitored by your provider.
+As opposed to metered hosting, unmetered bandwidth means that your bandwidth usage is not monitored by your provider.
 That means they’re not actively tracking how much traffic your site uses, so you can’t receive any overage charges, even if you experience a sudden high-traffic popularity spike.

 It’s important to note that “unmetered” does not mean “unlimited”.
 Just like with any other type of server, basic hardware (RAM, CPU, and HDD) and bandwidth speed are limited.
 But these limits tend to be much higher than they are with traditional hosting, especially when it comes to bandwidth speed, giving you more freedom and flexibility.